-Psychology is the study of behaviour and it is approached on a scientific basis, with provision for professional training at the postgraduate level.
+Psychology is the scientific study of human behaviour and mental processes.
+Professional training is available at the postgraduate level.
 The research activities of the School cover almost all of the main branches of the discipline.
 Extensive information about the subject and the School is available on the School website: sydney.edu.au/science/psychology.

-A major in Psychology that is accredited by the Australian Psychological Society and can lead to registration as a Psychologist in NSW (upon completion of further studies) can be gained through a number of degree programs.
+A major in Psychology that is accredited by the Australian Psychology Accreditation Council and can lead to registration as a Psychologist in Australia (upon completion of further studies) can be gained through a number of degree programs.

 A normal three year sequence required for a major in Psychology is: